Bloody9112/SQL_Project/README.md

 ## 🛠 Tools Used

 - **SQL** – for querying job market data
-- **PostgreSQL** – as the database managment system for storing and analyzing job postings
+- **PostgreSQL** – as the database management system for storing and analyzing job postings
 - **VS Code** – for writing and debugging SQL queries
 - **Git & GitHub** – for version control and collaboration
 - **ChatGPT** – for insights, query optimization, and analysis